Directive: Gas Contractor Responsibilities Gas Notification Requirements For Completion, Installation Or Alteration

-Gas Safety Regulations (“GSR”) s.34 requires the holder of a permit or the gas fitter that represents the holder of the permit to notify BC Safety Authority that regulated work has been performed under the permit at the following times:
+Gas Safety Regulations (“GSR”) s.34 requires the holder of a permit or the gas fitter that represents the holder of the permit to notify Technical Safety BC that regulated work has been performed under the permit at the following times:

-For the purposes of this section, the following definitions will be applied by BC Safety Authority:
+For the purposes of this section, the following definitions will apply:

-o Rough-in: which may include but is not limited to pressure test, rough in piping, rough in venting etc.
+- Rough-in: which may include, but is not limited to: pressure test, rough-in piping, rough-in venting, etc.

-Upon completion of each phase of the gas system, the holder of a permit or the gas fitter that represents the holder of the permit must immediately inform BC Safety Authority that regulated work has been performed in accordance with the Act and request an inspection.
+Upon completion of each phase of the gas system, the holder of a permit or the gas fitter that represents the holder of the permit must immediately inform Technical Safety BC that regulated work has been performed in accordance with the Act and request an inspection.

-On final completion of regulated work authorized by a permit, the holder of the permit must immediately complete a notification of completion, installation or alteration form and supply it to the BC Safety Authority or through your online account if you are a My Connection user.
+On final completion of regulated work authorized by a permit, the holder of the permit must immediately complete a notification of completion, installation or alteration form and supply it to Technical Safety BC in person or through your account.

 Use of system not authorized without declaration

-In the case of a Commissioning approval or Product approval, 48 hours notice must be provided to the area Gas Safety Officer or alternate before the equipment or system may be placed into service.
-If the Gas Safety Officer cannot attend for a physical assessment, the permit holder must obtain a verbal permission before proceeding.
+In the case of a Commissioning approval or Product approval, 48 hours’ notice must be provided to the area gas safety officer before the equipment or system may be placed into service.
+If the gas safety officer cannot attend the site for a physical assessment, the permit holder must obtain verbal permission before proceeding.
 Any verbal permission is subject to further terms and conditions which may be imposed following assessment.

 Provincial Safety Manager - Gas